Back Pain? You Need To Start Doing These 7 Stretches — Stat

 - Reach your left arm out to the side with palm to ceiling and turn your focus toward that hand.

-- Focus on lengthening your hip and fingertips as far from each other as possible.
+- Reaching up with one hand towards the ceiling, lengthen your hip and fingertips as far from each other as possible.

-- You can keep your focus straight forward or look up toward your lengthening arm.
+- You can keep your focus straight forward or look up toward your raised arm.